ericoporto/ags-manual-wiki/SystemLimits.md

 ### Changelog of lifted limits

 AGS v3.6:
+- Audio channels number increased from 8 to 16.
 - 20 screen overlays at a time lifted
 - Removed limit of simultaneous Button animations (was 15).
 - Removed limit of Character followers (was 30).

 AGS v3.5
 - packed sprites file (acsprset.spr) lifted from 2 GB limit
 - Imported sprites count limit raised from 30000 to 90000
 - Total number of sprites in game (includes both imported and Dynamic Sprites) lifted to around 2 billions of dynamic sprites